JackSzwergold/Cheat-Sheets/content/git/removing_a_file_from_all_commits_in_a_branch.md

 ---
 Title: Git - Removing a File from all Commits in a Branch
-Description: Git - Removing a File from all Commits in a Branch
+Description: A cheat sheet for removing a file from all commits in a branch and related items.
 Author: Jack Szwergold
 Date: 2015-09-15
 Robots: noindex,nofollow